SSpeights/PowerShellGuide/discovery-in-powershell.md

 The easiest way to find out what you can do with PowerShell is to open the PS-console and type `get-help <ps-command>` or just `help <pscommand>.`

 Before you do this though, you should be sure that you have all of the help on your machine.

+To do this, type `update-help` at the PS command prompt.

 ### Finding useful commands

+To get a picture what kind of commands you can use

+### Exemplary help

+* There are generally two ways to view help in the console itself or online - you can access both types from the command line. for help, just like anything else PowerShell, I recommend that you use the console.
+But, if you absolutely must have a more easily readable format, or if you cannot get the entire help page onto your computer you can always go online by adding the `-online` paramemter to your `get-help` command.

+  Please also note that you when you make a help request, you can also ask for examples of a command or you can ask for the entire help page that contains all the help that there is.
+Some examples here are

   * in the console
   * online

-### Exemplary help

-* Examples
-* All

 ### Find-Module